joshwlivingston/advanced-r/README.md

 obj_addr(y)
 ```

-    [1] "0x7fb16e5b51a8"
+    [1] "0x7f9de4c19158"

 <br>

-Modiyfing the object assigned to `y` results in the creation of a new
+Modifying the object assigned to `y` results in the creation of a new
 object.

 ``` r